K3ury99/Cyber-Minds/README.md

 1. Make sure you have SQLserver installed on your system.

 2. Open the `appsettings.json` file and check the database connection string.
-Make sure it is pointing correctly to the Sqlite3 database file.
+Make sure it is pointing correctly to the SQLserver database file.

 3. Run the migrations to create the database:
     ```bash